Indonesian court jails soccer official for role in deadly stadium crush – KION546

 By Masrur Jamaluddin and Rhea Mogul, CNN

-Police fired tear gas after Arema FC supporters ran onto the pitch following their loss to rival Persebaya Surabaya at a match on October 1, triggering a crowd crush as people ran toward the exits.

-It was one of the world’s deadliest stadium stampedes, with 135 people killed.
+Arema FC’s security officer Suko Sutrisno was sentenced to one year in prison.
+The maximum imprisonment for negligence in the southeast Asian country is five years.

+Three police officials who are also charged with negligence will have their cases heard at a later date.

-An investigation last year concluded that the tear gas was the main cause of death — a crowd control measure banned by world soccer governing body FIFA.
+A number of the 42,000 Arema FC supporters ran onto the pitch following their loss to rival Persebaya Surabaya, clashing with police and prompting security forces to fire tear gas into enclosed areas of the stadium — a crowd control measure banned by world soccer governing body FIFA.

+Most of the deaths were found to have occurred as panicked fans attempted to flee the choking smoke, triggering a crush at the exits.

+Several gates were still locked minutes after the referee blew the final whistle on the night of the disaster, the Football Association of Indonesia said in a statement last year.

 The-CNN-Wire